June 5, 1981

 February 7, 2019

-NIH Examines PrEP & Vaginal Ring to Protect Girls in Southern Africa
+PrEP & Vaginal Ring Considered for Girls in Southern Africa

 In a response to rising rates of infection among adolescent girls and young women in sub-Saharan Africa, the National Institutes of Health announces the launch of a clinical trial with girls and young women aged 16–21 at five sites in Kenya, South Africa, Uganda and Zimbabwe